zhangjiwei-japan/cross-modal-visual-audio-retrieval/README.md

 # Example
 ## Testing:
 DCLMA model in the paper: python test_model.py

-## Training:
-DCLMA model in the paper: python train_model.py

 ## Evelation:
 we use MAP as metrics to evaluate our architecture, when the system generates a ranked list in one modality for a query in another modality.
 Those documents in the ranked list with the same class are regarded as relevant or correct.